bshelton229/bcycle-ruby/README.md

-# Bcycle
+# Bcycle (Ruby)

-A very simple Ruby library for accessing the B-Cycle API.
-This is a work in progress at this point.
+A very simple Ruby library for accessing the B-Cycle API; a work in progress.

 ## Installation